wp-blocks/make-pot/README.md

 - `--exclude <files>`: Excludes specific files from processing.
 - `--silent`: Suppresses output to stdout.
 - `--json`: Outputs the JSON gettext data.
-- `--encoding`: Defines the encoding of the pot file, you can choose "iso-8859-1" and "uft-8" (defaults to iso-8859-1)
+- `--charset`: Defines the encoding charset of the pot file, you can choose "iso-8859-1" and "uft-8" (defaults to iso-8859-1)
 - `--output`: Outputs the gettext data.

 ### Example usage